 For welded connections, it is measured from one end of the connection to other.

-If there are weld segments of different length in the direction of load, L is the length of the longest segment.
+If there are weld segments of different length in the direction of load, L is the average length.

-Example pictures for calculating L are given on page 16.1-252 of AISC.
+Example pictures for calculating L are given on pages 16.1-284 and 16.1-286 of AISC.

 The AISC manual also gives values of U that can be used instead of calculating /L.